The Enduring Legacy:

 Sundays Noon to 5:00 p.m.

-Check out this gallery of photos to get a feel for the Visitor Center, and for inquiries on tours and renting event space, contact Dave Maloney, Visitor Center Manager, at dmaloney@BlackstoneHeritageCorridor.org
+For inquiries on tours and renting out the event space, contact Dave Maloney, Visitor Center Manager, at dmaloney@BlackstoneHeritageCorridor.org